 To request a code modification, you must fill in the Code Modification Request form completely, citing the specific code/regulation/standard (Montgomery County Code, Executive Regulation, IBC, IMC, NEC, NFPA, IRC, IFGC, IECC, MBRC, etc.) for which you seek the modification and the relevant chapter/section/subsection number.
 Modification requests must be based on practical difficulty in achieving code conformance and should include proposed alternative methods and/or materials that would provide an equivalent level of safety and protection.
 A self-imposed hardship generally will not be accepted as a basis.
 Explain as clearly and completely as possible the nature of the code violation, the practical difficulty in complying with the requirements, the extent of modification requested, and what compensatory protection or equivalent safety you would provide to offset deficiencies.
 When submitting the request, you should document your case with plans, details, technical data, etc., to illustrate the nature and extent of the code deficiency; photographs of existing conditions may also be included as exhibits.

-In accordance with Executive Regulations(ER) 11-12, you must pay a filing/hearing fee for residential (attached and detached one- and two- family dwellings) cases, for commercial and other cases, and for fire code cases.
-This fee applies to each code section/subsection for which a modification is requested and is due when you submit the request.
-An additional 10% Automation Enhancement Fee is charged on the cost(s) listed above.
+In accordance with Executive Regulations(ER) 9-15AMII, you must pay a filing/hearing fee for residential (attached and detached one- and two- family dwellings) cases, for commercial and other cases, and for fire code cases.

 The Code Modification Advisory Committee conducts hearings each Tuesday (Thursday, if Tuesday is a holiday) for modification cases received by 3:00P.M. the preceding Thursday (Wednesday, if Thursday is a holiday).
 Although your appearance at the hearings is not compulsory, the committee strongly urges attendance by the applicant or representative(s) to ensure the clearest possible understanding of the case; (historically, unattended hearings have had a poor "track record" due to the absence of sufficient information).
 Where the code modification involves architectural or engineering design solutions, the committee also recommends attendance by the appropriate consultant.
 Modification cases are heard in the order received and are allotted 20 minutes each for presentation and discussion.
 At the conclusion of the hearings, the committee deliberates each case and prepares a written recommendation for review and approval by the building and fire code officials.